qianchen92/IntroductionProvSec/chapters/intro.typ

 == General Notes

-This is a draft version of the course notes for the "Provable Security" course.
-The notes are intended to provide a comprehensive overview of the topics covered in the course, including the game-based security, simulation-based security, UC framework, and various cryptographic protocols.
-This document is a work in progress and will be updated as the course progresses.
-It is possible that there are some mistakes or typos in the notes.
-If you find any errors, please feel free to contact me at #link("chen.qian@sdu.edu.cn").
+These notes are a draft version for the "Provable Security" course.
+They aim to provide a comprehensive overview of the topics covered, including game-based security, simulation-based security, the UC framework, and various cryptographic protocols.
+This document is a work in progress and will be updated throughout the course.
+Errors or omissions may remain; readers are encouraged to report any issues to #link("chen.qian@sdu.edu.cn").

 == Reference Books

-We use the following books and papers as references for the course:
+The following books and papers serve as primary references for this course:
+- @Shoup04: For the game-based security framework, we refer to "Sequences of games: a tool for taming complexity in security proofs" by Victor Shoup.
+This introduce the basic concepts of game-based security and provides a comprehensive overview of the framework.
+- @Lindell17: For the simulation-based security framework, we refer to "How to Simulate It - A Tutorial on the Simulation Proof Technique" by Yehuda Lindell.
-- @JACM:Canetti20: For the UC framework, we refer to the paper "Universally Composable Security" by Ran Canetti.
-This paper is a newer version of @FOCS:Canetti01 which first introduce the notion of $UC$ security.
+- @JACM:Canetti20: For the Universal Composability (UC) framework, we refer to "Universally Composable Security" by Ran Canetti.
+This paper is an updated version of @FOCS:Canetti01, which originally introduced the concept of UC security.
 It provides a comprehensive overview of the UC framework and its applications in cryptography.